litus-ai/classy/docs/docs/getting-started/no-code/cli.md

 :::caution

 If you move your model to a different pc, automatically inferring the location of the test set will fail unless it was also moved (and placed in a symmetric location in the file-system).
-Should it fail, provide explicitly its path in this case.
+Should it fail, providing the path explicitly should solve the issue.

 :::